UnrelatedString/purescript-circular-queue/README.md

 # purescript-ring-buffer
-A basic `ST` ring buffer in PureScript.
+A basic and unoptimized `ST` ring buffer in PureScript.
+Before using this for a queue, first consider `pipes` and `priority-queue`.